mpizenberg/elm-2d-viewer/README.md

 The module `Viewer.Svg` provides a function to transform a group of SVG elements to visualize them as specified by a viewer.

+I suppose additional modules for canvas or webgl could be useful as well but are not available for the time being.